 And I absolutely understood all of it.
 It’s Love in the midst of absolute chaos and insanity.
 In a real world that looks to have fully embraced the chaos, love springing like a flower growing through concrete looks like insanity.
 But maybe – like one of the songs in the American songbook interspersed in Joker: Folie à Deux’s musical sequences, that’s what the world needs now.

-Joker: Folie a Deux is available in theatres now.
+Joker: Folie a Deux is available digitally now, and on Blu-ray on December 17.